 New York University Environmental Law Journal

 Welton, Shelley, "Lessons Learned: Transferring the European Union's Experience with Energy Efficiency Policy to China" (2009).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2846.